Meghan McCain Calls Joe Biden ‘Truly Decent And Compassionate’ Amid Controversy

-Former Vice President Joe Biden has been fighting against allegations that he kissed and touched a former legislator Lucy Flores.
+Former Vice President Joe Biden has been fighting against allegations that he kissed and touched former legislator Lucy Flores.
 The accusations have come just as Biden has started dropping hints that he’s planning a bid for the presidency in 2020.
 Following Flores’ allegations, another woman came forward on Monday to slam Biden for allegedly “grabbing her head and rubbing his nose on hers.”

 With Biden denying the allegations, others have come forward to defend him as well.
-The late senator John McCain’s daughter Meghan McCain took to Twitter to speak up in favor of Biden.
+The late Senator John McCain’s daughter Meghan McCain took to Twitter to speak up in favor of Biden.

 “Joe Biden is one of the truly decent and compassionate men in all of American politics.
 He has helped me through my fathers diagnosis, treatment and ultimate passing more than anyone of my fathers friends combined.
 I wish there was more empathy from our politicians not less,” Meghan wrote on the social media site.